 In doing so, the Information Commissioner must be satisfied that the public interest in doing the act or practice, substantially outweighs the public interest in adhering to the APP or registered APP code.
 A determination made under Part VI is referred to as a public interest determination (PID).
 The Information Commissioner also has the power to make a Temporary Public Interest Determination (TPID), in limited circumstances, where an application for a PID raises issues that require an urgent decision.

-The listing of current PIDs and TPIDs below constitutes the Register of Determinations that the Information Commissioner is required to keep in accordance with Section 80E of the Privacy Act 1988.
+The listing of current PIDs and TPIDs below constitutes the register of determinations that the Information Commissioner is required to keep in accordance with section 80E of the Privacy Act 1988.

-Note: Determinations under s78(a) that are no longer in force or determinations dismissing an application are found in the Privacy archive section of this website.
+The authoritative versions of all legislative instruments enabled by the Privacy Act 1988 can be found on the ComLaw website at www.comlaw.gov.au/Series/C2004A03712/Enables.
+Determinations under s78(a) that are no longer in force or determinations dismissing an application are found in the Privacy archive section of this website.

 |Privacy (International Money Transfers) Generalising Determination 2015||25 Feb 2015||25 Feb 2020||This determination permits all authorised deposit-taking institution within the meaning of the Banking Act 1959 to disclose the personal information of a beneficiary of an international money transfer to an overseas financial institution when processing an IMT without breaching the Australian Privacy Principles.
 Related application and consultation information.|

 |Privacy (International Money Transfers) Public Interest Determination 2015 (No. 1)||25 Feb 2015||25 Feb 2020||This determination permits Australia and New Zealand Banking Group Limited to disclose the personal information of a beneficiary of an international money transfer to an overseas financial institution when processing an IMT without breaching the Australian Privacy Principles.
 Application and consultation information|